Health Insurance Portability and Accountability Act (HIPAA)

 - We may tell you about health-related benefits or services.

-Hospital Directory: Unless you object in writing to the Admitting Department, we will use your name, location, and religious affiliation in the directory.
+Hospital Directory: Unless you object in writing to Patient Access (or the Admitting Department), we will use your name, location, and religious affiliation in the directory.
 This information may be provided to members of the clergy.
 Except for religious affiliation, this information may be provided to others who ask for you by name.

 Research: We may use and disclose information about you for research purposes.
 All research projects are subject to a special approval process.
 You will almost always be asked for your permission before your information is provided.